orlicekm/CsharpCourse/Lectures/Lecture02/PITCHME.md

 ### Abstract Class
 * **Can never be instantiated**
 * Only its concrete subclasses can be instantiated
-* Cannot be sealed, thus must be possible to inherit from it
+* Cannot be sealed it must be possible to inherit from it
 * Able to define abstract members:
   * Like virtual members, except they don’t provide a default implementation
   * Implementation must be provided by the subclass unless that subclass is also declared